 We deployed G Suite 100 percent deployed in North America and Europe in just four months for about 3,000 people..
 The positive changes we expected are now being revealed, and we’re even uncovering some unexpected benefits, as well.

 For starters, my IT team is happier as we previously had 16 full-time people managing our messaging systems, spending about 8,000 hours per year backing up email, fixing file storage problems, or managing server issues.
 If one of our servers at our Toronto headquarters went down, the entire company lost email access.

-Our employees are also adjusting well and are more productive.
+Our employees also are adjusting well and are more productive.
 We’re working closely with our Google Partner, Onix, to provide an end-user support site using Google Video for Business for training videos and webinars.

 One of the biggest benefits we’ve seen is that, since all employees have one user interface with easy processes, they can collaborate more efficiently.
-Scheduling meetings for example is infinitely easier, we just click on Google Talk video chat, and we can easily view employee calendars to facilitate scheduling.
-That’s something we didn’t calculate — all the time we spent trying to do these small, day-to-day tasks across all of our employees.
+Scheduling meetings

 We’re also really pleased and excited to see employees adopt tools like Google Docs.
 We’re at a growing rate of about 150 new, shared documents each day.
-The HR and compliance teams in particular have been using Google Docs to store their different policies and procedures.
+The HR and compliance teams

 We can give them exactly what they need in Google Docs or Google Sites, whereas before we had three or four different Microsoft SharePoint sites, and we’d have to spend money on auditors to track everything down.
 Now that’s all moving to a central repository, and we’re already seeing significant cost savings and productivity gains there.